-I am a computational and mathematical evolutionary biologist, based at the Institute of Evolutionary Biology at The University of Edinburgh.
-My principal research interests revolve around the interactions between the evolution of reproductive modes, and what effect it has on natural selection.
+Our research group is based at the Institute of Evolutionary Biology at The University of Edinburgh.
+Our goal is to study the interactions between the evolution of reproductive modes, and what effect it has on natural selection.

-I am especially interested in understanding why some species choose to partially or fully reproduce without the need for two parents, either via self–fertilisation or some degree of clonal reproduction.
-I am also keen on investigating genome data from organisms with different reproductive modes, to determine how the nature of selection differs due to the reproduction mode.
-More information is available on my Research Interests page.
+We are especially interested in understanding why some species choose to partially or fully reproduce without the need for two parents, either via self–fertilisation or some degree of clonal reproduction.
+To investigate these topics, we use a combination of theoretical models to make insights into evolutionary phenomena, and analyse genome data from organisms with different reproductive modes, to determine how the nature of selection differs.
+More information is available on the Research Interests page.

 Check out the News & Blog page for latest updates.

 The University of Edinburgh

 Tel: +44 (0)131 650 8683